Skip to main content

 Professor Laurence Brassart graduated with a Diploma in Mechanical Engineering from the Université catholique de Louvain in 2007, and with a PhD in Engineering Sciences from the same university in 2011.
 She then successively held postdoctoral positions at Harvard University (Fellow of the Belgian American Educational Foundation) and the Université catholique de Louvain (Chargé de Recherche FNRS).

 From 2015 to 2019, Laurence was a Senior Lecturer in the Department of Materials Science and Engineering at Monash University (Melbourne).
-She joined the Department of Engineering Science in August 2019.
+She joined the Department of Engineering Science at Oxford in August 2019.

-Laurence’s research focuses on the development of original constitutive models and micromechanical approaches for a broad range of materials.
-Her current research focuses on modelling multiphysics couplings in soft materials and energy materials.
+Laurence’s research focuses on the development of original constitutive models and micromechanical approaches for a broad range of engineering materials, including polymers, soft materials and energy materials.
+She is particularly interested in multiphysics and multiscale aspects.

 Most Recent Publications